How to borrow items for exhibitions

 - Security photography

 The cost of conservation is normally borne by the Library.
-If the conservation resources required to prepare it are considerable, however, the borrower may be required to bear all, or part of the cost.
+If the conservation resources required to prepare it are considerable, or sits outside British Library Conservation skill set, however, the borrower may be required to bear all, or part of the cost.

 6.11 Photography, filming and reproduction

-If no high resolution digital images or scans exists, a surrogate of the object must be made before the loan is dispatched.
+If no high-resolution digital images or scans exist, a surrogate of the object must be made before the loan is dispatched.

-This will be arranged automatically by the Registrar’s Office who will subsequently inform the Borrower of the cost in advance, and then invoice them for this cost.
+This will be arranged automatically by the Registrar’s Office who will subsequently inform the Borrower of the cost in advance.

-Images for reproduction can be obtained from British Library Imaging Services.
-The borrower should contact British Library Imaging Services regarding charges, licensing and copyright.
-Orders for reproductions/permissions should be placed on line via www.bl.uk.
+Images for reproduction can be obtained from British Library Images Online.
+The borrower should in the first instance look on Images Online and then contact the British Library Licensing team regarding any images not available and for any information on charges, licensing and copyright.

 Filming is not permitted for commercial purposes.